ambikesh-cedcommerce/woocommerce-lint/README.md

-# Woocommerce Cording Standard Check
+# Woocommerce #Coding Standard Check

 This blog is about to make your WordPress/Woocommerce plugin with Woocommerce,Woocommerce-Core,WordPress,WordPress-Core,PHPcs, PHPcf Standard.